-Your gas also needs room to expand inside your gas tank.
+Your gas needs room to expand inside your gas tank.
 When you top off your gas, you leave little or no room for gas to expand, causing the gas to collect in the vapor collection system of your car.
-If the system fails to function properly, your car can have high gas emission as a result.
+If the system fails to function properly, your car can have high gas emissions as a result.